Safa-98/patient_representation/README.md

 ### Installing the Dependencies
 Install Anaconda (or miniconda to save storage space).

-Then, create a conda environement (for example stay-analogy) and install the dependencies, using the following commands:
+Then, create a conda environement (for example patient_repr) and install the dependencies, using the following commands:

 ```bash
 $ conda create --name patient_repr python=3.9